Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Leanbh an Nádúir.md

 **Magic of the spirits**
 Each spell the druid knows is represented by and channeled through a physical manifestation.
 Tattoos on the body, trinkets, charms etc...
-The druid is protected by the magic of these trinkets, and they gain a bonus to their [[Dodge Value]] that equals the level of their highest spell slot.
+The druid is protected by the magic of these trinkets, and they gain a bonus to their [[Dodge Value]] that equals the level of their highest unspent spell slot.